Defective Medical Equipment

 What are the adverse symptoms caused by the use of pain pumps?

-If the cartilage is damaged or destroyed by one of these pumps, the shoulder joint will have limited movement resulting in significant pain and decreased range of motion.
-Some patients also experience symptoms such as stiffness, clicking, popping or grinding of the shoulder.
+If the cartilage is damaged or destroyed by one of these pumps, the shoulder joint might have limited movement resulting in significant pain and decreased range of motion.
+Many patients also experience symptoms such as stiffness, clicking, popping or grinding of the shoulder.

 Thousands of women have used the transvaginal mesh device, which has come under scrutiny by the Food and Drug Administration.
 The FDA is investigating reports of several complications involving implantation of the devices, also known as vaginal mesh devices.